 Only ambient air may be mixed with the fuel as an oxidant.

 2.10.4 Sampling and testing

-The FIM may require fuel controls, i.e. controls of the unleaded fuel, mixture of unleaded fuels or mixture of unleaded fuel and lubricant, used by riders/teams at events.
-These controls involve an initial sampling at the event and further testing in the FIM appointed laboratory.
+The FIM may require fuel controls, i.e., controls of the unleaded fuel, mixture of unleaded fuels or mixture of unleaded fuel and lubricant, used by riders/teams at events.